 FOR IMMEDIATE RELEASE

-NEW YORK (Oct.
-21, 2010) — Utne Reader, the best of the alternative press, names 10 New York residents as visionaries who are making the world a better place.
+MILLFIELD, Ohio (Oct.
+21, 2010) — Utne Reader, the best of the alternative press, names food activists Michelle Ajamian and Brandon Jaeger as two visionaries who are making the world a better place.
 They are among 25 people the magazine highlights in its November/December issue, on newsstands now.

 “Throughout the year, as we read and plan issues, our editorial staff and select freelancers compile lists of people and institutions across disciplines that are doing work that challenges the status quo and promises positive, forward progress,” says David Schimke, Utne Reader’s editor in chief.